micro/micro/README.md

 ### Command Line

 Micro brings not only a rich architectural model but a command line experience tailored for that need.

-- **CLI** - A command line interface with a dynamic command mapping for all services running on the platform.
+The command line interface includes dynamic command mapping for all services running on the platform.
 Turns any service instantly into a CLI command along with flag parsing for inputs.
 Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much, much more.

-Micro is the all encompassing end to end platform experience from source to running and beyond built with a developer first focus.

 ## Usage